Fred Lewis: Hiroshima Toyo Carp

 On November 9, 2012, Lewis signed a one-year, $400,000 deal with a club option for 2014 with the Hiroshima Toyo Carp of Nippon Professional Baseball.
 The deal included a $150,000 signing bonus.

-Independent baseball
+Atlantic League

 Lewis signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball for the 2014 season.
-He was then traded to the Bridgeport Bluefish.
+He was later traded to the Bridgeport Bluefish.
 Lewis signed with the Southern Maryland Blue Crabs for the 2015 season.
-He resigned with the Southern Maryland Blue Crabs on April 8, 2016.
+He re-signed with the team on April 8, 2016.

 Personal life

 Lewis was named after Hurricane Frederic which hit his home state the year before he was born.

 He is a second cousin of Matt Lawton.

 In November 2001, Lewis was driving a truck in a storm on U.S. Route 49 in Mississippi when it hydroplaned and crashed into a ditch.
 Three passengers, two of them Lewis' cousins, died in the accident.

 Lewis' son, Kaleb, was born in 2002 or 2003.
+He lived in Chatham, New Jersey for a brief time before moving to Toronto.
 In 2019, Lewis opened a daiquiri shop in Gulfport, Mississippi.